sparkleformation/sparkle_formation/docs/provisioning.md

 ```

 The output can be written to a file and uploaded to the provider using
 the method of your choice.

 For a more legible template:

 ```ruby
 puts JSON.pretty_generate(SparkleFormation.compile(ARGV[0]))
 ```

 Note: The output from this command may not be usable with cloud providers,
-as the many spaces and newlines may exceed the cloudformation character limit.
+as the many spaces and newlines may exceed the cloudformation
+character limit.
+However, it is much easier to read.

 ### Knife Cloudformation